 The Sharing Prince George’s County initiative gives us the opportunity to conduct Site Visits with several nonprofits in the County.
 Those who join us include our board members, donor advisors, business leaders, and other nonprofit professionals.
-We asked one of our participants, an Advisory Board Member of The Community Foundation in Prince George’s County, to describe how important site visits are.
-Check out the responses below.
+We asked one of our participants, Manuel R. Geraldo, an Advisory Board Member of The Community Foundation in Prince George’s County, to describe how important site visits are to him.

 Site visits are the best way to see the organization in action and the manner in which it utilizes its resources.
 I have been on the National Harbor Community Outreach Grants Fund committee since it was taken over by The Community Foundation.
 In prior years, I made my decisions based upon the proposal and the collective wisdom of the other reviewers.
 The site visit gives me an additional perspective on the grantee that I can share with the committee.